Matching Messy Texts

 }

-Of the 111 we are able to determine the NAICS codes for 87 companies, a 78.38 % hit rate.
-This seems reasonable, for short amount of work.
+Of the 120 we are able to determine the NAICS codes for 65 companies, a 54.17 % hit rate.
+This is not quite acceptable, but we will stop here since it is already too long.

 Exercise